awsdocs/aws-encryption-sdk-docs/doc_source/data-caching-details.md

 To enable data key caching, you create a [cache](#simplecache) and a *caching cryptographic materials manager* \(caching CMM\)\.
 Then, in your requests to encrypt or decrypt data, you specify a caching CMM, instead of a standard [cryptographic materials manager \(CMM\)](concepts.md#crypt-materials-manager) or [master key provider](concepts.md#master-key-provider) \.

 There are two types of CMMs\.
 Both get data keys \(and related cryptographic material\), but in different ways, as follows:
-+ A CMM is associated with a master key provider\.
-When the SDK asks the CMM for data keys \(get encryption materials\), the CMM gets master keys \(or objects that represent master keys\) from its master key provider\.
-Then, it uses the master keys to generate, encrypt, or decrypt the data keys\.
++ A CMM is associated with a keyring \(C\) or a master key provider \(Java and Python\)\.
+When the SDK asks the CMM for encryption or decryption materials, the CMM gets the materials from its keyring or master key provider\.
+In Java and Python, the CMM uses the master keys to generate, encrypt, or decrypt the data keys\.
+In C, the keyring generates, encrypts, and returns the cryptographic materials\.

-+ A caching CMM is associated with one cache, such as a [LocalCryptoMaterialsCache](#simplecache), and a CMM or master key provider\. \(If you specify a master key provider, the SDK creates a default CMM for the master key provider\.\) When the SDK asks the caching CMM for data keys, the caching CMM tries to get them from the cache\.
-If it cannot find a valid, matching data key, the caching CMM asks its underlying CMM for the data keys\.
-Then, it caches those data keys before returning them to the caller\.
++ A caching CMM is associated with one cache, such as a [local cache](#simplecache), and a CMM \(all languages\) or master key provider \(Java and Python only\)\.
+When the SDK asks the caching CMM for cryptographic materials, the caching CMM tries to get them from the cache\.
+If it cannot find a match, the caching CMM asks its underlying CMM for the materials\.
+Then, it caches the new cryptographic materials before returning them to the caller\.

 The caching CMM also enforces [security thresholds](thresholds.md) that you set for each cache entry\.
 Because the security thresholds are set in and enforced by the caching CMM, you can use any compatible cache, even if the cache is not designed for sensitive material\.

-For details about creating and managing CMMs and caching CMMs in your application, see the SDK for your [programming language](programming-languages.md)\.

 ## What Is in a Data Key Cache Entry?<a name="cache-entries"></a>